CF Industries Holdings Inc. (CF) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $110.72, which is $7.05 above the current price.
-CF currently public float of 198.42M and currently shorts hold a 3.19% ratio of that float.
-Today, the average trading volume of CF was 3.06M shares.
+CF currently public float of 198.42M and currently shorts hold a 2.83% ratio of that float.
+Today, the average trading volume of CF was 3.04M shares.

 CF’s Market Performance

-CF stocks went down by -0.98% for the week, with a monthly jump of 21.32% and a quarterly performance of 3.14%, while its annual performance rate touched 138.81%.
-The volatility ratio for the week stands at 2.96% while the volatility levels for the past 30 days are set at 3.95% for CF Industries Holdings Inc. The simple moving average for the period of the last 20 days is 5.54% for CF stocks with a simple moving average of 22.71% for the last 200 days.
+CF stocks went up by 14.35% for the week, with a monthly jump of 25.97% and a quarterly performance of 22.38%, while its annual performance rate touched 165.84%.
+The volatility ratio for the week stands at 3.24% while the volatility levels for the past 30 days are set at 3.63% for CF Industries Holdings Inc. The simple moving average for the period of the last 20 days is 15.17% for CF stocks with a simple moving average of 38.24% for the last 200 days.

 Analysts’ Opinion of CF